chriskpeterson/vuepress2/docs/framelinkmodule.md

 # HPE Synergy Frame Link Module

-*CONCEPT TOPIC SAMPLE*

-*This topic explains how the HPE Synergy Frame Link Module manages network traffic within an HPE Synergy 12000 Frame.
-This topic includes terms that are defined elsewhere in the documentation and in an external glossary.*
+*This topic includes terminology defined in the documentation and in an external glossary.*

 ## HPE Synergy 12000 Frame internal management network